The Frameworks of English 4th Edition - Weblinks

 https://quod.lib.umich.edu/m/middle-english-dictionary

-The compendium’s main component is a searchable ME dictionary, which provides definitions, spelling variations and quotations.
+The compendium’s main component is a searchable, evidence-based ME dictionary, which provides definitions, spelling variations and etymological information, as well as quotations drawn from an extensive range of primary sources.

-Professor David Crystal’s engaging website ‘devoted to the production or performance of works from earlier periods of English’.
-It includes various articles about evidence for early pronunciation as well as some recorded examples.
+Professor David Crystal’s engaging website ‘devoted to the production or performance of works from earlier periods of English’ and covering the pronunciation of both Old English and Early Modern English.
+It also includes various articles about evidence for early pronunciation as well as some recorded examples.

 Oxford English Dictionary